The Perfect One-Week Road Trip Through England

 England is a small country, so if you aren’t afraid of driving on the left side of the road, traveling the country by car is an easy and efficient way to make the most out of your visit.
 Admittedly, the driving takes some getting used to, and the country roads are laughably narrow at times, but it’s really the best way to see some of the off-the-beaten-path destinations that aren’t easily accessed by public transportation.
 The following itinerary can reasonably be completed in one week and covers many of the highlights in southern England.
 We took this road trip in the winter, but you could just as easily do it any time of year.

 East Dean is a quintessential English village, located a short drive from Belle Tout Lighthouse and the wide array of hiking trails along the stunning Seven Sisters cliffs.
+The village is home to the Tiger Inn, our favorite pub from our adventure through the English countryside.
+The surrounding area is one of the most scenic stretches of coastline in England.
 If you fly into Gatwick, it’s a quick one-hour drive down to the coast.
-The village is home to the Tiger Inn, our favorite pub from our adventure through the English countryside.

 Where to Stay: Tiger Inn